 From 1962 to 1986 all airport operations were conducted from a single terminal building.
 This building soon reached its full capacity and plans were made to build a new international terminal, which officially opened in 1986.
 There was also a new control tower that was built which was the tallest in Australia at the time.
 The current domestic terminals of the airport were built in the later 1980’s, and from 2003 to 2004 the international terminal underwent major internal refurbishments.

-In 2012 Perth Airport handled a grand total of 12.632,578 passengers, which was a significant increase from the previous year, which saw just under 11 million passengers.
-In fact, since 2002, the number of airport passengers has increased every year.
-Currently, the airport handles approximately 3.4 million international passengers per year, and approximately 9.1 million domestic passengers a year.
-The busiest international routes handled are to and from Singapore, Denpasar (Dubai), Kuala Lumpur (Malaysia), Dubai (United Arab Emirates), Hong Kong, Auckland (New Zealand) and Johannesburg (South Africa), by the airline companies of Air New Zealand, South African Airways, Malaysia Airlines, Qantas, Thai Airways International, Jetstar, Garuda Indonesia, Virgin Australia and others.
+In 2018 Perth Airport handled a grand total of 13,902,706 passengers.
+Currently, the airport handles approximately 4.3 million international passengers per year, and approximately 9.5 million domestic passengers a year.
+The busiest international routes handled are to and from Singapore, Denpasar (Indonesia), Kuala Lumpur (Malaysia), Dubai (United Arab Emirates), Doha (Qatar), Hong Kong, Auckland (New Zealand) and Johannesburg (South Africa), by the airline companies of Air New Zealand, South African Airways, Malaysia Airlines, Qantas, Thai Airways International, Jetstar, Garuda Indonesia, Virgin Australia and others.
 The domestic carriers of Virgin Australia, Qantas, Jetstar, Skywest and QantasLink fly to Melbourne, Sydney, Brisbane, Karratha, Adelaide, Broome, Darwin and Port Hedland.